Students compete in teams of four. Programs are written in Java,

 editors and compile and run Java programs using the standard

 compiler (javac) and interpreter (java).
-You can find

-Directions for Downloading and Using the Eclipse Development Environment
+Directions for Using the Eclipse Development Environment

 On Windows, Eclipse will create a 'workspace' directory that will contain

 all of your Java files.
 If you ran Eclipse directly from the directory it

 is installed in, the workspace directory will be within the Eclipse directory.